mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-17-AGI-Safety-Summary.md

 [[Pan (2022)]](https://ar5iv.labs.arxiv.org/html/2201.03544)
 The other type of reward misspecification is from humans not designing the correct reward function in the first place (e.g. [CoastRunners example](https://openai.com/research/faulty-reward-functions)).
-**Specification gaming** is a behaviour that satisfies the literal specification of an objective without achieving the intended outcome.
+**Specification gaming** is a behavior that satisfies the literal specification of an objective without achieving the intended outcome.
 [[Deepmind (2020)]](https://www.deepmind.com/blog/specification-gaming-the-flip-side-of-ai-ingenuity)
 Point 3 above is one hypothetical example of many.<sup>[2](./AGI-Safety-Summary-Part-1#footnotes)</sup>